The ready-to-use CRM for small businesses and startups.

 Do not rush into all-out communication.
 Think, adopt a guideline that you will follow.
 Unhealthy hyper-communication never does anything good.
 Even in a crisis.
 Or, should I say, especially in a crisis.
 The urge to get noticed first is usually risky.
 So communicate sparingly, with empathy, with emotion.

-This is the subject of our blog article from last week: “Customer experience & relationship with your prospects and clients during crisis periods”.
-It is also an opportunity to set up new communication formats: a weekly logbook (like our notebook for example), webinars, a live chat on social networks, a virtual coffee break between CEO and employees, etc. Be creative, and keep one word in mind: authenticity.
+This is the subject of our blog article from last week: "Customer experience & relationship with your prospects and clients during crisis periods”.
+It is also an opportunity to set up new communication formats: a weekly logbook, webinars, a live chat on social networks, a virtual coffee break between CEO and employees, etc. Be creative, and keep one word in mind: authenticity.

 In the event of a crisis, there is no ideal communication since the objective is not to attract new subscribers or to sell a product.
 It's all about staying close and listening to your ecosystem.
 It's a real balancing act where you have to keep the words below in mind: